-There is great progress, growth and transformation waiting just beyond the horizon, but there is something that holds you back.
-Your struggling is being prolonged by your unwillingness or inability to let go.
+There is great progress, growth, and transformation waiting just beyond the horizon, but there is something that holds you back.
+Your struggle is being prolonged by your unwillingness or inability to let go.

 This may leave you to feel excluded or left behind when those around you are progressing, and you are locked in a state of stagnancy.

 The reverse of this card may also point to large amounts of important personal work being done in private.
 Change begins from within and you are in training for a period of metamorphosis that waits on the horizon.

 Think of it as spring cleaning for the mind.
 What serves a purpose, and what can be sent to the yard sale?

 The Death Card Reversed Keywords:

 - Private Work